 Read more on what our students say about us.

 Effective communication, critical thinking and project management skills are central to most careers.
-The study of phonetics and phonology at York equips you with these skills and others, which translate readily into any work context.
+The study of linguistics at York equips you with these skills and others, which translate readily into any work context.

 Our graduates have an excellent record of pursuing fulfilling paths after graduation, often going directly into employment.
-Their work spans advertising, retail management, teaching English as a foreign language, IT, accountancy, broadcasting, clinical and forensic linguistics.
+Their work spans advertising, teaching English as a foreign language, IT, accountancy, broadcasting, clinical and forensic linguistics, retail management, and other careers.

 Apart from your knowledge of linguistics, you will leave with the confidence and skills that come from successfully completing a demanding course and participating fully in university life.